arielcarrera/flatmapper/README.md

-# flatmapper-contract
+# flatmapper
-Contract for a flatmapper
+Common classes that implements or use a flatmapper